mtumilowicz/java11-lambda-compilation/README.md

 * Lambda expressions enable you to treat functionality as method argument.

 # introduction
-Lambda Expressions are not completely Syntactic Sugar, meaning compiler doesn't translate them into something which is already understood by JVM.
+Lambda Expressions are not completely syntactic sugar - compiler doesn't translate them into something which is already understood by JVM.

 _Remark_: An example of syntactic sugar in Java is enum.